serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 ### CloudWatch Log event source

-Ever wanted to call a Lambda function when something happens in one of your log groups?
+Have you ever wanted to call a Lambda function when something happens in one of your log groups?
 Serverless v1.11 introduces native support for `CloudWatch Log` events!

-Here's an example configuration which will trigger the `alarm` Lambda function whenever something in the `/aws/lambda/alarms` log group happens:
+Here's an example configuration that will trigger the `alarm` Lambda function whenever something in the `/aws/lambda/alarms` log group happens:

 ```yml
 functions: